 Once you’ve loaded your configuration and dataset, the map on the Start page displays the corresponding resource location nodes.
 The sizes of the nodes represent the actual stock values.
 The arcs represent the network flow between the resource locations.
 When you hover over a node, you can see the actual stock values for that resource location.

 In the status bar, Maximum inventory value is displayed as main KPI.
-This is equal to the sum of Safety Stock, Cycle Stock (Max) and, if included in your configuration, Work in Progress and In-Transit stock.
+This is equal to the sum of Safety Stock, Cycle Stock (Max), Spare Parts Stock, Work in Progress, and In-Transit stock (depending on your configuration).
 When clicking on Maximum inventory value, the Inventory KPIs dialog pops up.
 It shows several Inventory related KPIs.
 For each KPI (except for cost KPIs) it shows the KPI in Value and in Units.
 Value here, has the currency unit.
 Units here is the base UOM that is specified in your configuration.
 The Holding Cost is calculated as a minimum (Min), average (AVG) and maximum (Max).
 The reason for this is that the amount of cycle stock fluctuates over time.
 Therefore, the holding cost fluctuate as well.
 When cycle stock is zero, holding cost is equal to the minimum value, when cycle stock is on its maximum, holding cost is equal to the maximum value.
 In the average holding cost calculation takes half of the calculated cycle stock into account.
+For spare parts, Maximum inventory value is equal to the calculated number of spare parts required.
+This value is also used as the minimum (Min) and average (AVG) for the holding cost calculation.

 The Start page shows this same Inventory KPIs widget.
 This allows you to have a quick high-level overview, which can also be easily accessed from anywhere in the Inventory Planning app.